klaytn/klaytn/README.md

   * `--wsapi` API's offered over the WS-RPC interface (default: "gxp,net,web3")
   * `--wsorigins` Origins from which to accept websockets requests
   * `--ipcdisable` Disable the IPC-RPC server
-  * `--ipcapi` API's offered over the IPC-RPC interface (default: "admin,eth,miner,net,personal,txpool,web3")
+  * `--ipcapi` API's offered over the IPC-RPC interface (default: "admin,gxp,miner,net,personal,txpool,web3")
   * `--ipcpath` Filename for IPC socket/pipe within the datadir (explicit paths escape it)

-You'll need to use your own programming environments' capabilities (libraries, tools, etc) to connect via HTTP, WS or IPC to a Geth node configured with the above flags and you'll need to speak [JSON-RPC](http://www.jsonrpc.org/specification) on all transports.
+You'll need to use your own programming environments' capabilities (libraries, tools, etc) to connect via HTTP, WS or IPC to a GXP node configured with the above flags and you'll need to speak [JSON-RPC](http://www.jsonrpc.org/specification) on all transports.
 You can reuse the same connection for multiple requests!

 ### Operating a private network